-The Autographer is a hands-free, wearable camera that takes thousands of photographs a day and creates a daily diary of photos for its users.
-Wearers drape the device onto their person and the device uses its six on-board sensors which include GPS, color, accelerometer, motion detector, magnetometer and thermometer, to determine the right moment to snap one of its images.
-For instance, Autographer might capture an image when the wearer speeds up as they run for the bus or turns around to greet a friend and has the built-in functionality to ensure that the photo will be taken properly.
-The camera has a five-megapixel sensor, OLED display, 8GB of on-board storage and Bluetooth for sharing pictures.
+The Autographer is a hands-free, wearable camera that takes thousands of photographs a day and creates a daily diary of pictures for its users.
+Wearers drape the device onto their person, and the device uses its six onboard sensors which include GPS, color, accelerometer, motion detector, magnetometer, and thermometer, to determine the right moment to snap one of its images.
+For instance, Autographer might capture a picture when the wearer speeds up as they run for the bus or turns around to greet a friend and has the built-in functionality to ensure that the photo will be taken properly.
+The camera has a five-megapixel sensor, OLED display, 8GB of onboard storage, and Bluetooth for sharing pictures.

 Wristband automatically records audio memories throughout the day